ruby-amqp/rubybunny.info/articles/queues.md

 puts q.consumer_count
 ```

+**Please note:** The message count DOES NOT include unacknowledged messages.

 ## Purging queues

 It is possible to purge a queue (remove all of the messages from it) using the `Bunny::Queue#purge` method: